i-am-bee/bee-agent-framework/CONTRIBUTING.md

 1.  **Install Node Version Manager (NVM):** We use `nvm` to specify the required Node.js version.
 Install [nvm](https://github.com/nvm-sh/nvm) by following the official installation instructions.

-2.  **Install the Correct LTS Node.js Version:** Use `nvm` to install and use the Node.js version that is currently supported.
+2.  **Install the Correct Node.js Version:** Use `nvm` to install and use the Node.js version that is currently recommended.

 ```bash
 nvm install 20.15